Armenia–Iran relations: Trade

 Especially important is the cooperation in the field of energy security, as the pipeline that brings Iranian natural gas into Armenia has been completed many years ago.
 Additionally, the two states have also implemented other multimillion-dollar energy projects, which include the construction of two hydro-electric plants on the Arax River that marks the Armenian-Iranian border, and a third high-voltage transmission line linking their power grids and dams.

 In July 2007, a memorandum was signed on the start of feasibility studies on the ideas of building an Armenian-Iranian railway and a Russian-owned oil refinery that would process Iranian crude.
 In addition, the Armenian and Iranian governments have been working on a bilateral free trade agreement that could be signed by the end of 2007.

 Former Iranian President Mahmoud Ahmadinejad has been quoted as saying "The Islamic Republic of Iran welcomes and supports the development of ties with Armenia in various areas, particularly in energy as well as transportation, sports, and tourism."

 Trade relations continue to be strong, as trade volume between the two countries increased to US$200 million in 2009, and to US$300 million by 2014.

 In 2014, the Iranian and Armenian energy ministers agreed on the construction of a new power transmission line from Armenia to Iran in line with the two country's efforts to boost energy ties.

 In June 2015, both nations agreed to start building the 3rd power transmission line.
-It will be completed in 2018.
+It was expected to be completed in 2018, but work took longer than expected.
+The COVID-19 pandemic and the Second Nagorno-Karabakh War slowed progress down further.
+In January 2023, Armenian Deputy Minister of Territorial Administration and Infrastructures Hakob Vardanyan stated that he expected the project to be complete by yearend.
 Once the project comes on steam, it will almost triple electricity exchange between the two neighbouring countries.